-A student, whose application has been accepted and who has enrolled in the District, is eligible to continue enrollment until completing his/her secondary education.
-Continued enrollment is conditioned upon the student meeting applicable statutory and District policy requirements.
+Students whose applications have been accepted and who have enrolled in the District, are eligible to continue their enrollment until completing his/her secondary education.
+Continued enrollment is conditioned upon the student meeting applicable statutory and District policy requirements and the renewal procedure for succeeding school years is followed.
 Any student who has been accepted under choice and who either fails to initially enroll under the timelines and provisions provided in this policy or who chooses to return to his/her resident district voids the transfer and must reapply if, in the future, the student seeks another school choice transfer.
 A subsequent transfer application will be subject to the capacity standards applicable to the year in which the application is considered by the District.

-A present or future sibling of a student who continues enrollment in this District may enroll in the District by submitting a Standard School Choice application.
+A present or future sibling, as defined in this policy, of a student who continues enrollment in this District may enroll in the District until the sibling of the transfer student completes his/her secondary education.
 Applications of siblings of presently enrolled choice students are subject to the provisions of this policy including the capacity standards applicable to the year in which the sibling's application is considered by the District.
-A sibling who enrolls in the District through Standard School choice is eligible to remain in the District until completing his/her secondary education.

-Students whose applications have been accepted and who have enrolled in the districts hall not be discriminated against on the basis of gender, national origin, race, ethnicity, religion, or disability.
+Students whose applications have been accepted and who have enrolled in the district shall not be discriminated against on the basis of gender, national origin, race, ethnicity, religion, or disability.